Chicago literature: Themes and movements

 While Chicago produced much realist and naturalist fiction, its literary institutions also played a crucial role in promoting international modernism.
 The avant-garde Little Review (founded 1914 by Margaret Anderson) began in Chicago, though it later moved elsewhere.
 The Little Review provided an important platform for experimental literature, famously it was the first to publish James Joyce's novel Ulysses, in serial form until the magazine was forced to discontinue the novel due to obscenity charges.
 Similarly, the publication that became Poetry magazine (founded 1912 by Harriet Monroe) was instrumental in launching the Imagist and Objectivist poetic movements.
-T. S. Eliot's first professionally published poem, "The Love Song of J. Alfred Prufrock," appeared in Poetry.
-Contributors have included Ezra Pound, William Butler Yeats, William Carlos Williams, Langston Hughes and Carl Sandburg, among others.
+T. S. Eliot's first professionally published poem, "The Love Song of J. Alfred Prufrock", appeared in Poetry.
+Contributors have included Ezra Pound, W. B. Yeats, William Carlos Williams, Langston Hughes and Carl Sandburg, among others.
 The magazine also discovered such poets as Gwendolyn Brooks, James Merrill, and John Ashbery.
 Poetry and the Little Review were "daring" in their editorial championship of the modernist movement.
 Later editors also made substantial contributions in poetry, as did Chicago's university and performance venues.

 Chicago's universities also have a strong reputation for developing literary talent.
 In the second half of the 20th century, the University of Chicago served as a hub for many emerging postmodern writers such as Saul Bellow, Kurt Vonnegut, Philip Roth, and Robert Coover.
 Bellow received his Bachelor's from nearby Northwestern University, which has also produced acclaimed authors such as George R.R.
 Martin, Tina Rosenberg and Kate Walbert.

 Today, Chicago is home to the world's largest youth poetry festival, Louder Than a Bomb.
 Since its founding in 2001, Louder Than a Bomb has grown into a multi-week celebration that includes competitions, workshops, and other poetry-related events.
 By 2018, the festival was drawing over 100 teams for a total of more than 1000 young poets competing in spoken word tournaments.
 The festival is credited with influencing contemporary Chicago poets like Nate Marshall and José Olivarez.

 According to Bill Savage in The Encyclopedia of Chicago, today's Chicago writers are still interested in the same social themes and urban landscapes that compelled earlier Chicago writers: "the fundamental dilemmas presented by city life in general and by the specifics of Chicago's urban spaces, history, and relentless change."